-- 20. Depending on the nature of the complaint and the evidence found, including the findings of any investigation report, the Head of HR, in consultation with the Senior Tutor in the case of academic staff and, in the event of a student complainant, the Welfare Dean, will either: - a) Take no further action, other than, where appropriate, implementing or suggesting steps that would help to restore reasonable professional relationships between the parties, or - b) Initiate resolution of the issues (e.g. by requiring that certain individuals undergo specific training, or implementing practical arrangements to improve professional relationships).
+- 19. Depending on the nature of the complaint and the evidence found, including the findings of any investigation report, the Head of HR, in consultation with the Senior Tutor in the case of academic staff, will either: - a) Take no further action, other than, where appropriate, implementing or suggesting steps that would help to restore reasonable professional relationships between the parties, or - b) Initiate resolution of the issues (e.g. by requiring that certain individuals undergo specific training, or implementing practical arrangements to improve professional relationships).
 If a successful resolution is achieved the case will be closed, but the situation will be monitored for an appropriate period, or - c) Institute disciplinary proceedings where the Head of HR is reasonably satisfied that there is evidence to support allegations of harassment of a sufficiently serious nature that should be further examined through the disciplinary process.
 In this event, the Head of HR will determine what intermediate measures are necessary, including any re-allocation of duties, in consultation as appropriate with the relevant department, or - d) In rare cases disciplinary action may be instituted against the complainant if the Head of HR is satisfied that the complaint of harassment is unfounded and not made in good faith.